Australia men's national soccer team: Early years

 The first Australia national team was constituted in 1922 for a tour of New Zealand, which included two defeats and a draw.
 For the next 36 years, Australia, New Zealand and South Africa became regular opponents in tour (exhibition) matches.
 During that period, Australia also competed against Canada and India during their tours of Australia in 1924 and 1938 respectively.
 Australia recorded their worst ever defeat on 30 June 1951 as they lost 17–0 in a match to a touring England side.
 The country had a rare opportunity to compete on the world's stage during the team's first major international tournament as hosts of the 1956 Melbourne Olympics.
 However, an inexperienced squad proved to be reason for the team's disappointing performance, including a 4–2 loss to India in the quarterfinals.
 With the advent of cheap air travel, Australia began to diversify its range of opponents, but its geographical isolation continued to play a role in its destiny for the next 30 years.
 Australia won the 1967 South Vietnam Independence Cup against seven other nations, but this gained little recognition domestically.

 After failing to qualify for the FIFA World Cup in 1966 and 1970, losing in play-offs to North Korea and Israel respectively, Australia finally appeared at their first World Cup in West Germany in 1974.
-After managing only a draw from Chile and losses from East Germany and West Germany, the team, which was made up of mostly amateur players, was eliminated at the end of the first round, finishing last in their group without scoring a goal.
+After managing only a draw with Chile and losses to East Germany and eventual champions West Germany, the team, which was made up of mostly amateur players, was eliminated at the end of the first round, finishing last in their group without scoring a goal.
 It would prove to be the only appearance for the Australian team until the World Cup returned to Germany more than three decades later in 2006.
 Over a 40-year period, the Australian team was known for its near misses in its attempts to qualify for the World Cup; they lost play-offs in 1966 to North Korea, 1970 to Israel, 1986 to Scotland, 1994 to Argentina, 1998 to Iran and 2002 to Uruguay.